Locations:

 Duodenal Switch

 The duodenal switch is a weight-loss surgery designed to treat people who have severe obesity.
 It combines a sleeve gastrectomy with an intestinal bypass.
-The duodenal switch is the most complicated but also the most effective bariatric surgery.
-It’s especially effective against Type 2 diabetes.
+The duodenal switch is more complex compared to other bariatric surgeries.
+But it’s also the most effective.

 Overview